maryharebear/maryharebear/README.md

 ### Hi, My Name is Mary 🌵

-- 🔭 I’m currently working on a hackathon website.
+- 🔭 I’m currently working on my design portfolio.
-- 🌱 I’m currently learning responsiveness and UI/UX design.
+- 🌱 I’m currently learning UI/UX design.
-- 👯 I’m looking to collaborate on design.
+- 👯 I’m looking to collaborate on design and frontend.
-- 🤔 I’m looking for help with functional stuff.
+- 🤔 I’m looking for help with responsiveness.
 - 💬 Ask me about Harry Styles.
 - 📫 How to reach me: Social Media or Gaming
 - 😄 Pronouns: She/her